 Due to the large scope of the project, USACE anticipated a variety of stakeholder types to attend public meetings.
-Figure 8 shows the number of meeting attendees by organization type affiliation and confirms that there is interest in the project from a variety of stakeholders.
+Figure 8 is a bar graph that shows the number of meeting attendees by the organization type they indicated affiliation with and confirms that there is interest in the project from a variety of stakeholders.